Torretta

 Torretta (Sicilian: Turretta) is a comune in the Metropolitan City of Palermo located on the Mediterranean island of Sicily.

-This town is situated on a mountainous area overlooking Palermo.
+This town is situated in a mountainous area overlooking Palermo.

-Olive production is Torretta's primary agriculture product and other industries include aluminum and marble.
-Monuments include the Santuario della Madonna delle Grazie of XVII.
-Churches include the Chiesa del Sacramento and the Chiesa and the Monastero del Collegio di Maria.
+Olive production is Torretta's primary agricultural product, and other industries include aluminum and marble.
+Monuments include the Santuario della Madonna delle Grazie of the XVII.
+Churches include the Chiesa del Sacramento, the Chiesa, and the Monastero del Collegio di Maria.

-The town is named Torretta probably due to the presence of a small tower around the latter half of the 17th century.
+The town is named Torretta, probably due to the presence of a small tower around the latter half of the 17th century.
 The first inhabited center dates back to 1599 by Baron Arrigo Traina.

-Later it came under dominion of Giulio Tommaso Caro, prince of Pelagie (Lampedusa and Linosa).
-It was later ruled by DiBenedetto family who is renowned for the risings of 1860 for the Unity of Italy.
+Later, it came under the dominion of Giulio Tommaso Caro, prince of Pelagie (Lampedusa and Linosa).
+It was later ruled by the DiBenedetto family, who are renowned for the risings of 1860 for the Unity of Italy.

 The population as of 2004 consists of 3,881 people.

-Popular surnames in this town include: Candela, Caruso, Carollo, Gambino, DiMaggio, Intravaia, Mannino, Parlanti, Scalici and Badalamenti.
+Popular surnames in this town include: Candela, Caruso, Carollo, Gambino, DiMaggio, Intravaia, Mannino, Parlanti, Scalici, and Badalamenti.